nuwave/lighthouse/README.md

 If you have an existing Laravel project, all you really need is two steps:

-1. Install via `compose require nuwave/lighthouse`
+1. Install via `composer require nuwave/lighthouse`

 2. Define your schema in `routes/graphql/schema.graphql`